cristian-gonnzalez/rapid_ws/README.md

         }

  ### Request parameters:

- You can send these parameters in the GET requests
+ You can send request parameters in the GET requests to control the number of records in the output.
+The parameter fields are:

-     rec_num: Record number where to start the response
+     rec_num: Record number in which starting the response
      offset: Number of records to return

- Example:
+ Example: return 30 records and start after finding the 10th record

-    GET /concert?rec_num=0&offset=1
+    GET /concert?rec_num=10&offset=30

 - POST /concert/reserve

-    To reserve a concert in a sector with seats, you must send:
+    Create a reserve:

        POST /concert/reserve
             Host: localhost:8080